KickingAnimal/IOT-DC-LTE_project/README.md

      ```

 3. **Access the Webserver:**
-   - Open a web browser and go to `http://your.server.ip:4000` for HTTP
+   - Open a web browser and go to `http://your.server.ip:4000` for HTTP (depending on your server settings)

 ### Additional Information

 - **LED Indications:**
-  - The FiPy will cycle through RGB colors on startup.
+  - The FiPy will cycle through RGB colors on startup after it has connected to NB-IOT or the back-up WiFi connection.
+  - During the boot proecess the LED will blink Blue occasionaly
-  - It will blink green on successful connection and red on failure.
+  - It will blink green on successful data transmission and red on failure.
+  - When connected the LED will blink yellow ~every 30 seconds to indicate that it is still powered on.
+  - The LED will blink blue every time it has sent a 'heartbeat' signal to the server with success.

 - **Button Press:**
   - Pressing the button connected to `P11` will attempt to connect to the server.
-This is a pairing mode, after having pressed the button you can register the device to an account.
+  - This is a pairing mode, after having pressed the button you can register the device to an account.
+  - If the connection is succesfull and the server does not give an error the LED will blink green. if the LED blinks red there was an error.
+(Device is already registered or another error, this can be seen on the serial port of the FiPy)

 For more details, refer to the code comments and documentation within the project files.